ronammar/Rstyle/README.md

 TODO:
 - R function calls and partial, ordered matching of arguments
 - lazy eval and arguments within arguments
+- importance of using the pipe `%>%`; give example of passing arguments

 ### Sources